 Carpinus betulus (Common Hornbeam) is a native tree.
 It has bright green leaves which turn a shining yellow through to brown in the Autumn.
 Hornbeam often retains these brown leaves through the Winter and into the Spring.
 Left to its nature state in a parkland setting, Hornbeam grows to be a large tree and looks good in groups.
-However, it takes really well to pruning and clipping into shape and therefore makes excellent hedging or as a pleached tree as a screening tree; it is tough and regenerates well.
+However, it takes really well to pruning and clipping into shape and therefore makes excellent hedging or pleached tree as a screening tree; it is tough and regenerates well.

 Ideal conditions – Hornbeam tolerates a wide range of conditions: sun and shade, cool to hot, as well as windy sites.
 It is happy in both dry and wet soils as well as either chalk or clay.